 "Saruman believes it is only great power that can hold evil in check.
 But that is not what I have found.
 I've found it is the small things, everyday deeds of ordinary folk that keeps the darkness at bay.
 Simple acts of kindness and love."
 Source

-I found an article on Misses Institute that oddly runs parallel to the themes I have explored here.
-Check it out Tolkien vs Power.
+I found an article on Misses Institute that oddly runs parallel to the theme I have explored here.
+Check out Tolkien vs Power.